paulcosmos/new-world-template/content/reviews/review-1.md

 ---
-title: James
+title: New WC Fitted
 type: review
 rating: 5
-location:
+location: HP13
 ---

-Excellent!
-Great final result and a very friendly service.
-Highly recommended.
+Very professional and friendly contractor.
+Work finished to a high standard and on time.